chanzuckerberg/miniwdl/docs/runner_advanced.md

 ## Host configuration

+### Enable call and download caches

+Miniwdl can cache task & workflow call outputs and downloaded URIs for reuse across multiple runs, but these features must be enabled in the [runner configuration](runner_reference.html#configuration).

 ### Use local disks for Docker storage

 Docker images and containers should reside on fast local disks, rather than a network file system, to optimize container startup and scratch I/O performance.
 These typically reside under `/var/lib/docker`, which on a cloud instance would usually be on the network-attached root file system.
 Suppose your instance has a local scratch disk mounted to `/mnt`.
 You can [change the Docker storage location](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) using a procedure like this: